 However, according to Wolfgang Klein, Lead UX Designer from Star, there are still very few successful cobots out there.
 In an in-depth article published this year, Wolfgang Klein shared five principles that helped him design cobots better.

-In a free-to-attend webinar on November 27, 2019, at 10 AM (CET), Wolfgang Klein will address the question, how cobots can contribute to making the automotive experiences safer, and more productive and rewarding.
+In a free-to-attend webinar, Wolfgang Klein addresses the question, how cobots can contribute to making the automotive experiences safer, and more productive and rewarding.

 In the webinar Design For Cars As Collaborative Robots you will learn how to: